Remy Ma: Reminisce (2017–present)

 On November 16, 2017, Ma released "Wake Me Up", the first single from her upcoming album, then titled 7 Winters, 6 Summers.
 It featured fellow New York rapper Lil' Kim and a sample from Kim's "Queen Bitch" from the 1996 album Hard Core.
-On January 19, 2018, Ma released the album's second single "Melanin Magic", featuring vocals by Chris Brown and using a sample from Mint Condition's "Breakin' My Heart (Pretty Brown Eyes)."
+On January 19, 2018, Ma released the album's second single "Melanin Magic", featuring vocals by Chris Brown and using a sample from Mint Condition's "Breakin' My Heart (Pretty Brown Eyes)".
 On April 26, 2018, Ma released the song "Company" featuring fellow Bronx artist A Boogie wit da Hoodie.
 On June 12, 2018, Ma released "New Thang", with rapper French Montana, from the soundtrack for the film Uncle Drew.

-Since September 10, 2018, Ma has appeared as a host on the talk show State of the Culture with Joe Budden.
+From 2018 to 2020, Ma has appeared as a host on the talk show State of the Culture with Joe Budden.

 In March 2020, Ma announced during an appearance on radio show The Breakfast Club that the title of the album had been changed to Reminisce, and that a release date was being decided.
 In 2021, Ma starred in the film 6:45, as the character Cassi.

+Chrome 23 Battle League (2022–present)

+In February 2022, Remy Ma launched a battle rap league called Chrome 23.
+It was created to give women more exposure and opportunities in the battle rap arena which is male-dominated.
+The league's first event was called "Queens Get The Money" and was streamed for free on the Hot97 YouTube channel.
+Later the battles were uploaded to the Chrome 23 YouTube channel.
+The headlining battle featured Ms. Hustle and Couture who are both established names.
+Later that year, Remy threw several more events culminating in the first ever all women battle rap tournament, simply called "The Tournament".
+Battle rapper C3 walked away with $25,000 upon beating Kausion.

+In February 2023, Chrome 23 celebrated its one year anniversary by having a co-ed event which was headlined by Hitman Holla vs. Eazy the Block Captain.
+A lot of hype was built around the battle which garnered a million views in four days, and 3 million views in 9 months, making it the highest viewed battle of 2023 on YouTube.
+The league continued its hot streak by throwing the "I Do What I Want" event in September 2023 which was headlined by Geechi Gotti vs. Eazy the Block Captain.

 Personal life

 Smith married Shamele Mackie, better known as fellow rapper Papoose, in February 2016.
-The couple were initially scheduled to be wed while Smith was incarcerated in 2008, but the wedding was called off after police caught Mackie attempting to smuggle a key into prison and banned him from visiting her for six months.
+The couple were initially scheduled to be wed while Smith was incarcerated in 2008, but the wedding was called off after police caught Mackie attempting to smuggle a skeleton key into prison and banned him from visiting her for six months.

 Remy Ma has one child from a previous relationship, as well as three stepchildren with Papoose.
 She gave birth to the couple's first child together, Reminisce Mackenzie, on December 14, 2018.

+Remy Ma and Papoose separated in late 2024, and Papoose filed for divorce in early 2025.